 Coronavirus: Delhi govt to give Rs 5,000 to construction workers, says Kejriwal

-The Delhi government will give Rs 5,000 to construction workers as their livelihood has been affected due to coronavirus outbreak, Chief Minister Arvind Kejriwal announced on Tuesday.
-Addressing a press conference in the evening, he said no new case of coronavirus has been reported in Delhi in the past 40 hours, and the earlier number of virus-infected patients has also gone down from 30 to 23.
+Delhi Chief Minister Arvind Kejriwal on Tuesday announced that his government would give Rs 5,000 to each construction worker in the wake of the coronavirus outbreak and constituted a five-member doctors' panel to prepare a plan to deal with situation if the national capital enters stage 3 of COVID-19.
+Addressing a press conference, Kejriwal said that the livelihood of construction workers has been affected due to coronavirus as the city has gone under lockdown since Monday.
+Prime Minister Narendra Modi addressed the nation at 8 pm and announced a 21-day countrywide lockdown from midnight.
+According to an official, the Delhi government's move will benefit around 46,000 construction workers who are registered with the Construction Workers Welfare Board Fund.
+Kejriwal said no new case of coronavirus has been reported in Delhi in the past 40 hours, and the earlier number of virus-infected patients has also gone down from 30 to 23.

-He said that he has constituted a five-member doctors' panel to suggest a plan to deal with the situation if Delhi enters stage 3 of the coronavirus pandemic.
-The panel has been asked to submit its report within 24 hours, he said.

-He said people should not discriminate against and harass those professionals such as doctors, nurses, pilots and air hostesses who are extending help in this fight against the virus..
+He said people should not discriminate against and harass those professionals such as doctors, nurses, pilots and air hostesses who are extending help in this fight against the virus.
+Kejriwal said he has received complaints in many places in Delhi that these great people are facing discrimination, which is unacceptable.
+"If anyone is affected by coronavirus, it is our responsibility to do their treatment so that they can recover fast but if they are not affected then they should not face any kind of discrimination," he said.

+Talking about the five-member panel of doctors, Kejriwal said that it has been asked to submit its report within 24 hours.
+"From today, we have started preparation to build a foolproof health system to combat the situation if ever we get into stage three of this pandemic.
+Under senior doctor Sareen, I have constituted a team which will make all the preparations and submit me a report within 24 hours," he said.

+"We do not want to get into stage three but we have to be fully prepared in terms of medical support," he CM said.
+Earlier in the day, Kejriwal, his deputy Manish Sisodia, Health Minister Satyender Jain and Police Commissioner S N Srivastava met Lt Governor Anil Baijal and discussed measures to contain the spread of coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)